Skip to content

 0 / 1

-The company reports details on number of employees hired from local communities but does not report a direct commitment to provide business or work opportunities for local communities.
+The company states to provide professional training to local residents to create jobs and generate income.
+However, it does not report a commitment to provide business or work opportunities for local communities.

 This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.